Fastec Racing Honda CB750 Cafe Racer

 After the initial strip-down, the team weren’t entirely happy with the previous welding.
 Nor the frame, which was a hybrid café racer/tracker.
 So they embarked first on making that right.

 At the rear end, the frame was replaced with a cleaner, simpler section.
-Extraneous tabs were removed and metalwork treated to a slick black paint job.
+Extraneous tabs were removed and metalwork was treated to a slick black paint job.

 Following that, a Kawasaki ZRX1100 rear swing-arm was installed along with Fastec Racing wheels.
 The rear wheel was coupled with a bespoke billet hub – designed specifically to accommodate the combination of the Kawasaki swing-arm and Honda engine.